Early Los Angeles Historical Buildings (1900 - 1925)

 The Alvarado Terrace Historic District is within the original Spanish Pueblo of Los Angeles boundaries established in 1781.
 During the late 19th century, the land was owned by Doria Deighton Jones, the widow of a wholesale grocer.
 In 1897, the Los Angeles Golf Club (predecessor of the Los Angeles Country Club) leased the land and built a nine-hole golf course that came to be known as "Windmill Links," due to the use of an old windmill as the clubhouse.

-(2008)^* - View of the Powers House located at 1345 Alvarado Terrace in the Historic Alvarado Terrace District.
+(2008)* - View of the Powers House located at 1345 Alvarado Terrace in the Historic Alvarado Terrace District.
+Photo from Wikipedia Commons.

 Historical Notes